Saturday, January 26, 2013

 "Our personal devotion reminds us to be positive and to go on with our lives; improve and make it better; serve others; love unconditionally, and become a guiding light."

-The image of the Black Nazarene is known to many Filipinos to be miraculous and a symbol of faith.
-Thousands of devotees gather on its feast day every 9th of January to celebrate and show their piety and devotion before the holy image.
+Many Filipinos, united by their shared faith, consider the image of the Black Nazarene miraculous and a symbol of their collective devotion.
+Every 9th January, this shared faith brings thousands of devotees together to celebrate and show their piety before the holy image.

 The Minor Basilica of the Black Nazarene is the place of "Nuestro Padre Jesus Nazareno" in Spanish or "Our Father Jesus the Nazarene" in English and in the Filipino Language called "Mahal na Poong Nazareno."
 It is considered one of the most venerated holy images of Christ Jesus in the Philippines.
 Spanish Authorities brought it to Manila via Mexico during its occupation.

-Since then, there have been various theories regarding the color of the image, which is unique and black.
-Though there is no official story about how it got its color, the idea has attracted millions of Filipinos not mainly because of its uniqueness but because of the personal spiritual experiences of the devotees.
+Since then, there have been various theories regarding the unique black color of the image.
+Some believe it symbolizes the suffering of Christ, while others see it as a representation of the Filipino people's resilience and faith.
+Though there is no official story about how it got its color, the idea has attracted millions of Filipinos not mainly because of its uniqueness but because of the devotees' personal spiritual experiences.

 Many people have shared their testimonials about answered prayers and special intentions, and that's how the church became a popular pilgrimage site among Filipino Christians.
 Throughout the years, people may change, and almost everything in its surroundings may have changed, but the image remains the icon of faith to devoted Filipino Christians.

-The significance of this event is not just a religious obligation but becoming more Christ-centered.
-To express and receive love, to show compassion and empathy, to remove doubts and fear, and to strengthen our faith despite the challenges in everyday living.
+The significance of this event is not just a religious obligation but also a call to become more Christ-centered: to express and receive love, show compassion and empathy, remove doubts and fear, and strengthen our faith despite the challenges in everyday life.

 © 2013 Del Cusay